Spring Boot Jersey tutorial

 The summer's characters are reversed.

-In this tutorial, we have created a simple RESTFul application in Spring Boot with Jersey, which is the reference implementation of the JAX-RS specification.
-You might also be interested in the related tutorials:
+In this article we have created a simple RESTFul application in Spring Boot with Jersey, which is the reference implementation of the JAX-RS specification.